 EBITDA is obtained by adding depreciation and goodwill amortization to operating profit.

-FY03/25 is a nine-month fiscal period due to the fiscal year-end change.
+FY03/25 is a nine-month fiscal period due to the fiscal year-end change; therefore, YoY comparisons are not provided.

 Any differences between figures in the table and those in company data are due to rounding.

 Recent updates